 If a meter is right for you, we believe you'll start saving money straightaway.
 The great news is that you can switch back to unmeasured charges any time within two years of the meter being fitted if you find you're not making a saving.
 If you do decide to switch back, the water meter won't be removed but your bills will then be calculated using the rateable value of your home, rather than how much water you use.

-If you have moved into a property which already has a water meter fitted, you can't switch back.
-Since 1990, all new homes have to be fitted with water meters.
+If you have moved into a property which already has a water meter fitted, you can't switch back to rateable value.